bhim4078652/MIPS_32_PIPELINED/README.md

 # MIPS_32_PIPELINED

 ## Five stages of MIPS pipelined implementation :
-1) Fetch instruction from memory.
+1) IF: Instruction fetch
-2) Read registers while decoding the instruction.The regular format of MIPS instructions allows reading and decoding to occur simultaneously.
+2) ID: Instruction decode and register file read
-3) Execute the operation or calculate an address
+3) EX: Execution or address calculation
-4) Access an operand in data memory.
+4) MEM: Data memory access
-5) Write the result into a register.
+5) WB: Write back

 "Pipelining improves performance by increasing instruction throughput, as opposed to decreasing the execution time of an individual instruction, but instruction throughput is the important metric because real programs execute billions of instructions".